khuedoan/homelab/docs/tutorials/manual-dns-setup.md

-# DNS setup
+# Manual DNS setup

+> Skip this step if you already use the included Cloudflare setup

 Before you can access the home page at <https://home.example.com>, you'll need to update your DNS config.

 Some options for DNS config (choose one):

-- Change the DNS config at your domain registrar (easy to automate)
+- Change the DNS config at your domain registrar (already included and automated)
-- Change the DNS config in your router (also works with the [`home.arpa`](https://datatracker.ietf.org/doc/html/rfc8375) domain)
+- Change the DNS config in your router (also works if you don't own a domain)
 - Use [nip.io](https://nip.io) (suitable for a test environment)

 ## At your domain registrar (recommended)

-I'm using Cloudflare for DNS, continue to the next section for more information.
+The default configuration is for Cloudflare DNS, but you can change the code to use other providers.

 ## In your router

+> If you don't have a domain, you can use the `home.arpa` domain (based on [RFC-8375](https://datatracker.ietf.org/doc/html/rfc8375)).

 You can add each subdomain one by one, or use a wildcard `*.example.com` and point it to the IP address of the load balancer.
 To acquire a list of subdomains and their addresses, use this command: